bruneval/molgw.org/docs/input_variables.md

 **Description:**

 Selects the LAPACK/ScaLAPACK diagonalization routines in the post SCF calculations.
-Available choices are ' ', 'R', 'D', and 'X'.
+Current available choices are ' ', 'R', 'D', 'X', 'L', 'G'. ' ' is the regular LAPACK/ScaLAPACK routine.
+'D' is the divide-and-conquer LAPACK/ScaLAPACK routine.
+'R' is the "relatively robust" LAPACK/ScaLAPACK routine.
+'L' is the ELPA 2-stage CPU routine.
+'G' is the ELPA 1-stage GPU routine.

 ---
-### print_all_MO_wfn_file
+### print_all_mo_wfn_file

 *Optional*